 You can purchase beautiful Japanese from Dong-A Imports, pick up some Earl Grey Tea from The British Shoppe, and go to Gracie Barra Brazilian Jiu-jitsu to get a workout and learn the practice.

 If you are looking to add variety to your fitness routine, you should definitely check out the Mills 50 district for a fun new class or activity to try.
 Learn some new dance moves at Jazzercise Orlando, Florida Tribal Dance or Russian Ballet Orlando.
 Find a personal trainer at Florida Fitness Concepts.
-Pick up a new pair of running shoes at Track Shack and start training for a 5k.
+Pick up a new pair of running shoes from Shoe Hero and start training for a 5k.
 Or learn kickboxing and MMA style fighting at The Jungle.

 Behind the Fresh Market, you can hop right on the Urban Trail and take a bike ride to either downtown Orlando or Winter Park.
 You won’t get bored working up a sweat in this district!